-You won’t see them on Instagram.
+You won’t see them often on Instagram.
 There are so many other backbends that look way more impressive.
 In fact, they may barely register as backbends when you look at the outer form.
 Indeed, they are called “baby” backbends, suggesting lesser poses that are reserved for people who can’t do the “real” backbends.
 And yet, after 38 years of yoga practice, I’ve developed new appreciation for these power-packed poses.

 In 2016, I had my first bone density scan.
 While I had no reason to think my bones might be at risk—my mother touted her strong bones well into her 80s—my doctor recommended it as a matter of course.
 Much to my surprise and disappointment, the results showed osteopenia in my lumbar spine.
 My doctor recommended bone-building drugs, but was open to my desire to try a more targeted calcium supplement and to change my exercise program.
 In late 2019, I had another bone scan.
 The second scan showed significant improvement.